jaymody/dotfiles/README.md

 3. **`bin/`**: When a shell instance is opened, this is added to your `$PATH`.
 This is where you can put your scripts and tricks.
 4. **`system/shellrc.symlink`**: This is a symlinked dotfile, however it is special than the others because this is the script that is the entry point for all your shells.
 This is where all the `init.sh` and `aliases.sh` files are searched for and sourced on startup. `bashrc`, `zshrc`, and any other shell rc file should source `${HOME}/.shellrc` and do nothing else.
 Code specific to each shell (ie zsh defaults, oh-my-zsh init) should be placed in their corresponding `init.sh` files instead.

-The advantages this design philosophy is:
+The advantages of this design philosophy is:
 1. Everything is contained within it's own topic folder which allows for modular installs.
 Each `init.sh` script checks if the current topic is avaliable, meaning `init.sh` for docker won't run if docker is not installed.
 This is also done for the `setup.sh` and `update.sh` scripts.
 You no longer have to go digging into you're 400+ line long mess of a .bashrc to comment out `eval "$(pyenv init -)"` because you're on a ubuntu server where pyenv isn't installed and you're not the admin.
 2. Everything is neatly organized, don't you agree.